What are tree nuts?

 How common is tree nut allergy?

-In a Western community, about 1 in 500 children (0.2%) react to tree nuts.
-It seems that allergy to some tree nuts, e.g. cashew nut, is becoming more common.
-Tree nut allergy is more likely to occur in children with other allergic diseases (asthma, atopic dermatitis, and other food allergies).
+In Western communities, about 1 in 500 children (0.2%) have a reaction to tree nuts by the age of 5 years.
+Allergy to some tree nuts, e.g. cashew nut, is becoming more common.
+Children are more likely to have a tree nut allergy if they have other allergic diseases (asthma, atopic dermatitis, and other food allergies).

 What are the symptoms of tree nut allergy?